agracanin/infocom/README.md

 # Python MySQL Authentication

 This project demonstrates authentication in a Python application using MySQL as the backend database.
 The project uses tkinter for the graphical user interface (GUI) and mysql.connector to connect to the MySQL database.
-Users can log in using their username, password, and role.
+Users can log in using their username, password, and role and view their role specific data.

 ## Features
 - MySQL database connection
-- Tkinter-based GUI for user input
+- Tkinter-based GUI for user input and display
 - Authentication based on user credentials and role
-- Customizable interface
-- Simple and efficient code

 ## Skills Demonstrated